Rehoboth Beach, Delaware: 21st century

-Modern resort town

-The town often bills itself as "The Nation's Summer Capital" because it is a frequent summer vacation destination for Washington, D.C. residents as well as visitors from Maryland, Virginia, and Pennsylvania.
+The town often bills itself as "The Nation's Summer Capital" because it is a frequent summer vacation destination for Washington, D.C., residents as well as visitors from Maryland, Virginia, and Pennsylvania.
 Vacationers are drawn for many reasons, including the town's charm and the absence of a sales tax in Delaware.
 The Rehoboth Beach Boardwalk is a 1 mi long wooden boardwalk adjacent to the beach with restaurants, shops, amusements, and attractions.
 The Funland amusement park, which opened in 1962, is located along the boardwalk between Delaware and Brooklyn avenues.
 Several restaurants and shops are located along the town's main street, Rehoboth Avenue.
 Outside of Rehoboth Beach along Delaware Route 1, are the Tanger Outlets, which operate three locations along the highway with over 130 outlet stores.

 Due to its proximity to Washington, D.C., Rehoboth Beach is a popular summer destination among members of the United States Congress.
-Joe Biden, the current President of the United States, and current First Lady, Jill Biden, have a beach house outside the corporate limits of Rehoboth Beach in the North Shores neighborhood.
+Joe Biden, the 46th President of the United States, and First Lady of the United States, Jill Biden, have a beach house outside the corporate limits of Rehoboth Beach in the North Shores neighborhood.
 This beach house serves as their "Summer White House".

-Rehoboth Beach is also known as one of the mid-Atlantic coast's popular LGBT-friendly getaways due to the large number of LGBT-owned and operated businesses, and because of the LGBT-frequented stretch of beach near Queen Street at the south end of the boardwalk, known as Poodle Beach.
-Poodle Beach tends to attract gay men while North Shore Beach within Cape Henlopen State Park tends to attract lesbian women.

-Rehoboth Beach has a seasonal beach patrol who is in charge of lifeguarding the one and a half miles that make up the town's beachfront.
+Rehoboth Beach has a seasonal beach patrol who are in charge of lifeguarding the one and a half miles that make up the town's beachfront.
 They operate from Memorial Day weekend into the following fall season.
 The beach patrol is on duty every day between Memorial Day until Labor Day from 10 am until 5 pm on weekdays, and 10 am until 5:30 pm on weekends.